-341 In individual deliberate rifle competitions, competitors squadded in pairs or threes will exchange score cards and each will act as register keeper for the competitor firing immediately after him.
+341 In individual deliberate rifle competitions, a competitor squadded in pairs or threes will act as register keeper for the competitor firing immediately after him.
 In the case of a competitor firing by himself despite pairs or threes being in use, the RO must detail a register keeper (see Para 267).
+In an NRA competition using dual score tickets the RO will provide a blank register ticket.